rparak/OPCUA_Simple/README.md

 In PLC configuration packages, it is mandatory to activate OPC UA communication with port 4840 and enable the structure of variables for reading and writing.

+The application uses performance optimization using multi-threaded programming.
 Communication (C# application) can be used in Unity3D for digital twins / augmented reality or in the ROS system (Python or similar approaches as C++).

 **Node Identification (NodeId):**